First of all, I want to thank you for the opportunity to meet you and this method.

 Alphabet fairytale: a fascinating discovery!

-Brigida and Dietmar Kruse, psychologist and Dr.phys
+Brigida and Dietmar Kruse, clinical psychologist and Dr.phys

 The place is great!
 A place where kids can still be kids.

 If they were not outside proudly using their muscles, cutting bushes - the above 8-year-olds were seized by the opportunities in the painting workshop, created a folder with trees, did 3D drawing, printed, laminated, decorated ... always with the experience, to be useful, to be effective, indispensable.
 Learning new things and being useful in one felt great!
 We'll be back soon :)

 And for the little one, the interactive alphabet fairytale was a fascinating discovery!
 She had the feeling "I know that I've already experienced it; this is exciting, this is important for me!"
 It’s learning with all the senses!!!
 We are absolutely grateful for the experiences and will definitively come back soon.

 Discovering and nourishing my soul, my dreams, ideals and projects

 Clara Newmann, author